 Paris 5-Day Itinerary

-Five days in Paris gives you room to do the big first-time sights without feeling like you are sprinting from one postcard view to the next.
-This route starts around the oldest part of the city, opens up into Montmartre, the Eiffel Tower, and the classic central landmarks, adds a worthwhile Versailles day trip, and still leaves space for café time, slower walks, and one last easy morning before heading out.
+Five days in Paris gives you enough time to see the key sights while still having time to enjoy the city beyond the tourist checklist.
+This route starts around the oldest part of the city, opens up into Montmartre, the Eiffel Tower, and the classic central landmarks, adds a worthwhile Versailles day trip, and still leaves space for café time and slower walks.
 If you have less time, see the Paris 4-day itinerary; if you want to build a wider route, continue with the France 7-day itinerary.

 Duration: 5 days Pace: Balanced Budget: Midrange